MicrosoftDocs/azure-docs/articles/cognitive-services/personalizer/how-to-multi-slot.md

 ---
-title: How to use multi-slot with Azure Personalizer
+title: How to use multi-slot with Personalizer
-description: TBD
+description: Learn how to use multi-slot with Personalizer to improve content recommendations provided by the service.
 services: cognitive-services
 ms.author: edjez
 manager: nitinme